PaloAltoNetworks/cortex-dashboards/README.md

 *Currently, this section is under development.* We will be adding links to official Cortex XSOAR documentation and other relevant resources soon.

 -----

+## Dashboards with URL Drilldowns

+> [!NOTE]
+> When importing dashboards with URL drilldowns that reference your tenant, in order for the drlldowns to work, it is required to search/replace
+> the dashboard.json for placeholder.com and replace with your tenant URL.